TNT226/TNT-JEFFERSON-2025/💻 Obstacle Management/README.md

 ## Code for first round (Open challenge round)

-This code works for the first round, if you want to know what it is about check the file in the folder that's named "First round.ino", since the detailed comments will tell you what it is about.

-## Code for first round 2 (Open challenge round)

-This code works for the first round, if you want to know what it is about check the file in the folder that's named "First round.ino", since the detailed comments will tell you what it is about.
+This code works for the first round, if you want to know what it is about check the file in the folder that's named "First Round Code.ino", since the detailed comments will tell you what it is about.

 ## Code for second round (Obstacle challenge round)

-This code works for the second round, if you want to know what it is about check the file in the folder that's named "Second round.ino", since the detailed comments will tell you what it is about.
+This code works for the second round, if you want to know what it is about check the file in the folder that's named "Second Round Code.ino", since the detailed comments will tell you what it is about.

-## Below you'll see some _tests_ codes we did before:

 ## Code for the motors of the second prototype: